yomibankole01/andela_class_XII/README.md

 19. Ikena, basketball, plays video games, chess, sleep,

-20. Innocent loves music does not want to be a second class citizen, loves music
+20. Innocent loves music does not want to be a second class citizen, loves music, uses cms

-21.
+21. Abiodun, wants us to form a band, vocalist, music

+22. Josh, can't sing but family can loves to swim, loves fictional

+23. Okunola, a.k.a skywalker like bumping high , studied computer science loves coding